Is GST back with a vengeance, albeit in a much lesser form?

 It is to be noted, however, that the one country that did not sign up was the US.
 Without US participation and even opposition, combatting aggressive tax avoidance among the Big Six would be grasping at straws.
 This is because the US as the headquarters for the Big Six would still be the base from which aggressive tax avoidance schemes are masterminded.
 Are we waiting for the US to finally sign up – which under the current administration is unlikely to happen?

 Be that as it may, as an anti-aggressive tax avoidance measure, the DST in Malaysia would probably not serve its purpose effectively, and arguably that is also not the policy intention of the government.
 However, as a source of revenue, the DST is indeed the logical base from which other digital-related taxes would emerge and expand.

 Perhaps to provide the DST with legitimacy from a moral and social perspective, part or whole of the revenue (which in this case would serve as hypothecated tax) could be channelled towards the Universal Service Provision (USP) fund for the National Fiberisation and Connectivity Plan (NFCP) to bridge the urban-rural divide.
 This in turn will boost the DST coffers in time to come.

 As a tangent but not really: The government must ensure the positive impression that taxes such as the DST, or better still, our taxes as a whole are always geared towards the welfare of the people.
 In other words, not to pay off our debt, except in the case of the 1MDB scandal which is a different case.
 The debt will pay for itself (gradually) when the investments and expenditures that will stimulate and boost aggregate demand kicks-in.

-Jason Loh Seong Wei is head of Social, Law & Human Rights at Emir Research, an independent think tank focussed on strategic policy recommendations based on rigorous research.
+Jason Loh Seong Wei is Head of Social, Law and Human Rights at EMIR Research, an independent think tank focused on strategic policy recommendations based on rigorous research.